LibertyKapungu/Morabaraba-Spider-Insect-Algorithm/README.md

 5. Players take turns moving their cows along the lines on the board to adjacent empty intersection points.

 6. The game ends when one player has only two cows remaining, making them unable to form a mill, or when one player has no legal moves left.

+#### Flying Phase

+If a player is reduced to only three cows remaining on the board, the player enters the flying phase.
+During this phase, the player can "fly" cows to any vacant slots on the board, not just adjacent slots.

 ### Goal